Dave-Sterry/PuppyLove.Solution/README.md

 * Or clone the repository

 ### AppSettings
-* This project requires an AppSettings file.
-Create your `appsettings.json` file in the API project directory `PuppyLove`
+* This project requires two AppSettings files, one for the database of Dogs and one for the database of Users.
+Create your first `appsettings.json` file in the API project directory `PuppyLove`
 * Format your `appsettings.json` file as follows, including your unique password that was created at MySqlWorkbench installation:
 ```
 {